Dolphin logo with tagline: making a difference

 Once you are familiar with your Dolphin assistive technology products, a good place to begin accessibility testing is to ensure whether text from your web page or application can be read easily by a blind or partially sighted customer.

-There are many keyboard shortcuts that allow you to read web content.
+Many keyboard shortcuts allow you to read web content.
 The following is a list of essential reading shortcuts that are available within SuperNova.
 With these shortcuts, you should be able to read through most content.

 • NUM PAD PLUS : Read from Here (Equivalent to Jaws “Say All”)